codebases-we-love/codebases-we-love/codebases/README.md

 # Codebases

-This is a list of suggested codebases to explore, grouped by programming languages.
+This is a list of suggested codebases to explore, grouped by programming language.

-Keep in mind that all codebases evolve, so the comments here may get out of date.
+Keep in mind that codebases evolve, so the comments here may get out of date.

 ## Javascript